top of page

 Wyoming's Roads and Bridges Are on the Line: What the Coming Infrastructure Battle Means for Business

 Federal surface transportation funding expires September 30, 2026.
-Here's why Wyoming businesses should be paying attention — and what's at stake.
+Your Chamber is at the table — here's what's at stake for Wyoming.

-That backbone is about to be renegotiated in Washington.
+That backbone is about to be renegotiated in Washington D.C.

 The current federal surface transportation law expires September 30, 2026, and Congress is now actively working on the replacement framework.
 The decisions made in the coming months will determine how much federal funding flows to Wyoming for road and bridge projects, how quickly infrastructure permits get approved, and how the Highway Trust Fund gets shored up.